 Did you know: These species of native carnivorous snails are the largest in the world, some growing as big as a man’s fist.
 They suck up earthworms like spaghetti but are among our most threatened invertebrates.
 Rats and possums are major predators.

-Powelliphanta snail is at risk from a predator plague caused by high levels of seed production ('beech mast') in 2014.
+Powelliphanta snail is at risk from a predator plague caused by high levels of seed production ('beech mast').
 Battle for our Birds protects Powelliphanta snail and other native species from predators.

 Hidden away in New Zealand’s forests and grasslands is a bewildering array of native land snails, which range from the microscopic to the massive.

 Among these are at least 21 species and 51 sub-species of Powelliphanta or Mount Augustus snails – which represent some of the most distinctive invertebrates in New Zealand.

 Powelliphanta snails are not your common garden snail!
 In fact, they are totally unlike garden snails, which are a European import and an unwanted garden pest.

 Powelliphanta are giants of the snail world.
 They can reach up to 90mm across, or the size of a man’s fist.